-This page is the open source earthbag village natural greywater cleansing system page that will evolve with the open source project-launch blueprinting of the One Community Earthbag Village (Pod 1).
-The goal of this page is to host complete details for construction and maintenance of this greywater system.
+This page is the open source natural greywater cleansing system page that will evolve with the open source project-launch blueprinting of the One Community Earthbag Village (Pod 1) and Duplicable City Center greywater systems.
+The goal of this page is to host complete details for construction and maintenance of these greywater systems.

 Here’s a video by a company developing a proprietary version (ours will open source) of this for urban implementation.
 It does an excellent job of explaining how natural water filtration works:

 Greywater enters the system through a series of spillways.
 These spillways will be constructed of stone and reed grasses, along with other native plantings.

 The water will then enter the initial ponds, which is a reed bed.
 Here the greywater will begin it’s cleansing process.
 The Initial pond will be surrounded by tree canopies and a marsh overflow area.
 Boulders will also be incorporated on the banks to encourage a diverse habitat for several species.
 The initial pond will also include constructed water movement (bubblers) to keep the water moving.

 Water will then move through another boulder spillway into the Collection Pond where the water depth will increase and “islands” will create more activity in the water.
 Again, trees, boulders, downed logs and marsh banks will surround this area.
 Water loving plantings will thrive here and help to purify the water as it continues it’s journey

 Finally, the water will enter a Deep Water Zone at which point it will be considered ready for irrigation.
 This water will be sent out to irrigate and/or pumped to a storage tank or cistern for later use.
 Some of the water will be pumped back to the Initial Pond in order to help circulate and aerate the water.